ToxicFrog/doom-mods/gzap/doc/new-wads.md

 and include items that would not normally be included.
 It can also be used to add a different item to the item pool than what the scanner finds.

+This repo contains a [commented example](../GZAPRC) containing a configuration for Heretic and The Adventures of Square.

 ## Adding the logic file to the apworld

 - Open gzdoom.apworld in a zip viewer